SEARCH

 Plant Tags that Last for Years

-If you are looking for a durable, reliable plant marker and label system, this may be the answer.
+If you are looking for a durable, reliable plant marker and label system for outdoor plants, this is it,

 Supplies and Instructions